jasonmacduffie/isles-of-maga/story.md

 These are some of the major Demon Lords (feel free to make new ones):

 - Pastorum, Patron of Ghosts (worshipped by Corvidines).
 His demons are called Nonces, which are the ghosts of deceased sentient races.
 Upon death, a Nonce retains the memories of its life, but loses its sense of identity.
+His Barony is called Arcadia, a land of rolling hills and meadows that are perpetually lit by moonlight.
+His appearance is of a human skeleton in a robe, with the skull of a bull.
+In one hand he holds a shepherd's crook, and in the other hand he holds a box lantern.
 - Umbrarum, Matron of Shadows (worshipped by Vespertines)
 - Solum, Matron of Purity (worshipped by Felidines)
 - Vitarum, Matron of the Woods (worshipped by Lacertines)